HPV and Cancer

 Cervical cancer can be found early and even prevented with routine screening tests.
 The Pap test looks for changes in cervical cells caused by HPV infection.
 HPV tests look for the infections themselves by finding genes (DNA) from HPV in the cells.

 Cervical cancer is preventable with vaccines and regular screening tests.
-More than half of the women in the US who get cervical cancer have never had or rarely had a Pap test.
+More than half of the women in the United States who get cervical cancer have never had or rarely had a Pap test.

 HPV can also cause cancer of the vulva, which is the outer or external part of the female genital organs.
 Nearly 7 out of 10 vulvar cancers and almost all vulvar pre-cancers are linked to infection with the high-risk HPV types.
 This is a much less common cancer than cervical cancer.